Module categories, internal bimodules and Tambara modules: Introduction

 It should be remarked that, with the exception of Section~\ref{s12}, we do not pass to strictifications to omit the coherence cells in our computations.
 Some of the applications we have in mind crucially use these cells, so our proofs rely on explicit calculations inevitably involving coherence cells.
 As a consequence of this approach, we need to tackle a minor coherence problem in Section~\ref{s81}, using a strategy similar to MacLane's proof of the coherence theorem for monoidal categories. \item Section~\ref{s9} states and shows Theorem~\ref{IntroThm3}. \item Section~\ref{s101} recalls the Cayley functor $[\csym{C},\mathbf{Vec}_{\Bbbk}] \rightarrow \csym{C}\!\on{-Tamb}(\csym{C},\csym{C})$ defined by \cite{PS} in the case of right-closed $\csym{C}$.
 We give a different interpretation of this functor, which allows us to easily extend it to the general case (relaxing the closedness assumption). \item In Section~\ref{s102}, we prove Corollary~\ref{OstrikMonoidStructure}, stating that the algebra and coalgebra structures of \cite{Os} and \cite{MMMT} can be defined already on the level of (co)presheaf categories.
 After that, we define the morphism $\omega_{X,X}$ of Theorem~\ref{IntroThm4} and, in \ref{RigidMonoids}, we show that it is a monoid morphism which is invertible if $\csym{C}$ is rigid. \item In Section~\ref{s103} we show that the central notion of $2$-representation theory, that is, the notion of a simple transitive $2$-repre\-sentation, corresponds precisely to the simplicity of the monoid associated to the $2$-representation.
 This is Corollary~\ref{NaSimpleSimple}.
 We then show that the projective and injective abelianizations are given by finite cocompletion and completion, and, in Corollary~\ref{ReproveMMMT} reprove the main results of \cite{MMMT} using the biequivalence $\na$. \item Section~\ref{s104} uses the theory of monoidal posets to provide an example of an infinite family of module categories over a fixed monoidal category which cannot be distinguished using their Ostrik algebras or MMMTZ coalgebras, showing that these do not provide complete invariants of module categories, and that in the non-rigid case our results are strictly stronger than those of \cite{Os} and \cite{MMMT}. \item Section~\ref{s11} shows that our results can be used to reconstruct, or even internalize, cyclic module categories - its main result is Theorem~\ref{IntroThm4}. \item Finally, Section~\ref{s12} shows that (classical) Tambara modules can be used to give a ``action via enrichment'' result in the non-rigid case, namely Theorem~\ref{IntroThm5}. \end{itemize}

 \textbf{Acknowledgements.} This research is partially supported by Göran Gustafssons Stiftelse.
 The author would like to thank his advisor Volodymyr Mazorchuk for many helpful comments and discussions.
 Section~\ref{s12} and Section~\ref{s104} were heavily influenced by the ``Bicategories'' course given at Research School on Bicategories, Categorification and Quantum Theory at University of Leeds in July, 2022.
 The author would thus also like to thank the organizers of this research school, as well as Richard Garner and Christina Vasilakopoulou who taught the course.
+Finally, the author would like to thank the referee for very valuable remarks.